dosemu2/dosemu2/doc/README.txt

       all c_all

    to allow everybody all weird things.
-For more details on security issues have a look at README-tech.txt chapter 2.
+For more details on security issues have a look at chapter 3.

    After the file dosemu.users, the file dosemu.conf (via global.conf,
    which may be built-in) is interpreted, and only during global.conf